Under the hood

 Our product combines multilevel security solutions to best serve clients at home or in the office, thus making sure that only persons with proper authorization are able to use ulockme protected entrances.

 Data stored on a device, wireless communication and all layers of software operation are protected by outstanding security solutions.
-We think different than most of the intelligent lock manufacturers and do not rely on built in Bluetooth security.
+We think different than most of the intelligent lock manufacturers and do not rely on built in Wireless security.
 We do not use cloud based identification methods, instead we integrate every message into an ECDSA + ECDH + AES encrypted capsule.
 This method is widely used in many countries for encryption purposes in the banking sector or for personal identification (ID cards).

 Why are we using this?